GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Streaming and suggestion currently don't work.
 - Refreshing the browser doesn't stop the existing selenium instance from running.
 If your browser tab crashes, or you need to refresh the page for any reason, please restart the application.
 - Performance leaves a fair bit to be desired.
 Any ideas and pull requests are welcome!
+- Doesn't work when using Assistant (AKA Sage) as model

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:catgirl.cloud) if you have any questions or just want to say hi.